Code-Institute-Submissions/DavidJPWard-blogject_JanResub/README.md

 ### scope

-looking at my strategy table its clear not all features can be put in place for the first release so the project will need to be released in phases with the features that i have identified as most important, ones needed for a viable product, to be released first.
+Looking at my strategy table it's clear not all features can be put in place for the first release so the project will need to be released in phases with the features that I have identified as most important, ones needed for a viable product, to be released first.

 **First Phase**